-54 In private communication, Søren Willemann of Barclays divulged that sources at CreditFlux reported roughly €5.2 billion of CPDOs outstanding as of the index roll on 20 March 2007.
+In private communication, Søren Willemann of Barclays divulged that sources at CreditFlux reported roughly €5.2 billion of CPDOs outstanding as of the index roll on 20 March 2007.
 Hard information on issuance is scant and perhaps unreliable.
 For example, Jobst et al. (2007) report under USD 2 billion of issuance by March 2007.
 As of February 2008, the total notional of CPDOs rated by Moody's was roughly €2.6 billion.

-55 There is an important trade-off here: a higher rating threshold reduces default risk, but also reduces the opportunity to profit from mean-reversion.
+There is an important trade-off here: a higher rating threshold reduces default risk, but also reduces the opportunity to profit from mean-reversion.

-Relative to the first Surf issue, subsequent index CPDO issues have typically chosen a more conservative risk/return profile.
-Coupons on CPDO notes and arranger fees have both fallen roughly by half in order to reduce the need for high leverage.
+roughly by half in order to reduce the need for high leverage.
 Maximum leverage has sometimes been reduced, say to 10.